Pudgalavada: Saṃmitīya and other sub-schools

 According to Thiện Châu, the Vātsīputrīyas were the initial parent school out of which branched off four sub-schools (sometime between the 1st century BCE and the 1st century CE); mainly the Saṃmitīyas, Dhammuttariyas, Bhadrayanikas, and the Sandagarikas.
 The Vātsīputrīya communities were established in Kosambi and Sarnath, living side by side with the Saṃmitīyas, a school which quickly eclipsed them in popularity.

-The most prominent of the Pudgalavādin schools were certainly the Saṃmitīyas (Sanskrit; 正量部 (Zhèngliàng Bù)) who were especially prominent in Sindh and in Gujarat during the Maitraka dynasty (470-788 CE).
-Inscriptions have also established the existence of Saṃmitīya communities in Mathura and Sarnath between the 2nd and 4th centuries CE.
+The most prominent of the Pudgalavādin schools were certainly the Saṃmitīyas (Sanskrit; 正量部 (Zhèngliàng Bù)) who were especially prominent in Sindh and in Gujarat during the Maitraka dynasty (470–788 CE).
+Inscriptions have also established the existence of Saṃmitīya communities in Mathura and Sarnath between the 2nd and 4th centuries.
 The Tibetan historian Buton Rinchen Drub noted that the Saṃmitīya used Apabhraṃśa as their main language.
-By the fourth century CE, this school had become so influential that they replaced the Sarvastivadins in Sarnath as the most prominent school.
-By the time of king Harsha in the seventh century, they were the largest Nikaya Buddhist school in India.
+By the 4th century, this school had become so influential that they replaced the Sarvastivādins in Sarnath as the most prominent school.
+By the time of King Harsha in the seventh century, they were the largest Nikāya Buddhist school in India.
 Due to their geographic spread, this led to them being divided into two further sub-schools, the Avantakas centered in Avanti and the Kurukulas centered around Kuru on the upper Ganges.

-Their most influential center of learning was at Valabhi University in Gujarat, which remained an important place for the study of Nikaya Buddhism until the 8th century CE.
-I-tsing, who visited Gujarat in 670 CE, noted that the Sammitiyas had the greatest number of followers in western India and that the learning center at Valabhi rivaled that of Nalanda.
+Their most influential center of learning was at Valabhi University in Gujarat, which remained an important place for the study of Nikāya Buddhism until the 8th century.
+Yijing, who visited Gujarat in 670 CE, noted that the Sammitiyas had the greatest number of followers in Western India and that the learning center at Valabhi rivaled that of Nalanda.

 Étienne Lamotte, using the writings of the Chinese traveler Xuanzang, asserted that the Saṃmitīya were in all likelihood the most populous non-Mahāyāna sect in India, comprising double the number of the next largest sect, although scholar L. S. Cousins revised his estimate down to a quarter of all non-Mahāyāna monks, still the largest overall.
 The Saṃmitīya sect seems to have been particularly strong in the Sindh, where one scholar estimates 350 Buddhist monasteries were Saṃmitīya of a total of 450.
-This area was rapidly Islamized in the wake of the Arab conquest.
+This area was rapidly Islamised in the wake of the Arab conquest.
 They continued to be a presence in India until the end of Indian Buddhism, but, never having gained a foothold elsewhere, did not continue thereafter.

 Ancient sources such as Xuanzang and Tibetan historian Tāranātha reported that the Saṃmitīyas were staunch opponents of Mahāyāna.
 According to Tāranātha, Saṃmitīya monks from the Sindh burned tantric scriptures and destroyed a silver image of Hevajra at Vajrāsana monastery in Bodh Gaya.
-In the biography of Xuanzang, it is recounted that an elderly brahmin and follower of the Saṃmitīya sect named Prajñāgupta composed a treatise in 700 verses which opposed the Mahāyāna teachings.
+In the biography of Xuanzang, it is recounted that an elderly Brahmin and follower of the Saṃmitīya sect named Prajñāgupta composed a treatise in 700 verses which opposed the Mahāyāna teachings.
 In response, while living at Nālandā, Xuanzang wrote a Sanskrit work in 1600 verses to refute this text, called The Destruction of Heresy.